Executive Search · Safety Critical, Regulated Tech

 A partnership of eight, built around the work.

-Challenge Advisory is organised around the four disciplines of the energy and infrastructure build out.
+Challenge Advisory is organised around the disciplines of the safety critical build out.
 Each is led by a partner, supported by a wider team of specialist researchers.

 KC